OS2iot/OS2iot-docs/source/external-interface-design/external-interface-design.rst

 Interfaces
 -------------------------------------------------------------------

-Figure 1 shows an overview of the external interfaces of OS2iot.
+This figure shows an overview of the external interfaces of OS2iot, each will be explained later in seperate sections.

 |image1|

-Figure - OS2iot external interfaces

 Integration patterns
 -------------------------------------------------------------------